-Be consistent with routine.
+Be consistent with a routine.

-Giving your child a consistent routine will help them understand appropriate expectations that you have of them, and that they can expect from you.
+Giving your child a consistent routine will help them understand appropriate expectations that you have of them, and what they can expect from you.
 Consistency is key in establishing bedtimes, and behavior will often fall in line in a short amount of time.

 Children's sleep habits should always be discussed with their pediatrician.
 Typical discussions should include regularity of sleep and duration, bedtime resistance and sleep onset delay, night awakenings, symptoms of daytime sleepiness, and any potential sleep disorders such as snoring.

-Parents concerned about their children's sleep habits should record their sleep activity in a sleep diary that includes intended bedtime, sleep-onset, duration of sleep, amount and duration of awakenings.
+Parents concerned about their children's sleep habits should record their sleep activity in a sleep diary that includes intended bedtime, sleep-onset, duration of sleep, amount, and duration of awakenings.
 To download a sleep diary, click on the link below.